pymupdf/PyMuPDF/README.md

 Older wheels - also with support for older Python versions - can be found [here](https://github.com/pymupdf/PyMuPDF-Optional-Material/tree/master/wheels-upto-Py3.5) and on PyPI.

 > **Note:** If `pip` cannot find a wheel that is compatible with your platform, it will automatically build and install from source using the PyMuPDF sdist; this requires only that SWIG is installed on your system.

-> [New in `PyMuPDF-1.20`: there is no need to separately build or install MuPDF; the required MuPDF source code is already in the sdist and is automatically built into PyMuPDF.]

 # License and Copyright